-All the miles BEFORE the last mile are driven by efficient use of capacity
+The miles BEFORE the last mile are driven by efficiency

 The transport of goods between these major distribution centres (along the ‘trunk’ of the distribution channel) works at large scale.
 Think container loads of goods moving around at the same time.
 It has high bandwidth and capacity.
 This is designed to be a super efficient system to transport goods from Factory to Warehouse A,B,C etc. That efficiency keeps delivery costs low.

 Reduced friction points

 Modern warehouse facilities are designed to reduce the friction points in the journey of a product from point A to point B.

 As anyone who works in supply chain will tell you, anytime someone ‘touches’ a product (a ‘friction point’), it incurs a cost.

 Put the product in a box to be dispatched?
 Cost.